Evovest/EvoTrees.jl/README.md

 - `EvoTreeMLE`

 Model training is performed using `fit_evotree`.
-It supports additional arguments to allowing to track out of sample metric and perform early stopping.
+It supports additional keyword arguments to track evaluation metric and perform early stopping.
-Look at the docs for more details on available hyper-parameters for each of the above constructors and other options for training.
+Look at the docs for more details on available hyper-parameters for each of the above constructors and other options training options.

 ### Matrix features input